Last Updated on May 4, 2023 by Jatinder Rawat

 The Food and Drug Administration (FDA) has approved three separate vaccines for the COVID-19 virus: Pfizer-BioNTech’s, Moderna’s and, most recently, Johnson & Johnson’s.
 President Biden announced March 2 that the U.S. will have enough Covid vaccine supply by May 31 for all adults nationwide.

-For the latest information on states’ vaccine priority polices for people with IDD and supporting professionals, see the American Network of Community Options and Resources’ “Vaccine Prioritization at a Glance” page.
+For the latest information on states’ vaccine priority polices for people with IDD and supporting professionals, see the American Network of Community Options and Resources’ page.